Birth Support

 It is a full-body life changing initiation.

-My role as your doula isn’t only to support you physically, emotionally, mentally, and with nervous-system-informed strategies, so you feel prepared, grounded, and deeply connected to your inner rhythm throughout labor, birth, and early postpartum.
+The role as your doula isn’t only to support you physically, emotionally, mentally, and with nervous-system-informed strategies, so you feel prepared, grounded, and deeply connected to your inner rhythm throughout labor, birth, and early postpartum.

-My role is to assist you in progressing the process of labor, to ensure my perceptive skills remain keen so that your only responsibility is to remain tuned into you and your baby so that you can articulate your needs to your birth team with confidence and clarity.
+This role is to assist you in progressing the process of labor, to ensure my perceptive skills remain keen so that your only responsibility is to remain tuned into you and your baby so that you can articulate your needs to your birth team with confidence and clarity.

 This is not cookie-cutter support.